stellar-deprecated/docs/guides/issuing-assets.md

 ## Other Considerations

-Once you begin issuing your own assets, there are few other practices you might want to follow.
+Once you begin issuing your own assets, there are a few other practices you might want to follow.

 ### Specialized Issuing Accounts